Pax Sinica: China Goes Global

 We are living in the Chinese century.
 This is what economic forecasters would have you believe.
-With economic pre-eminence often comes cultural hegemony, evidenced by the Americanisation of global society.
+With economic pre-eminence often comes cultural hegemony, evidenced by the overpowering Americanisation of global society.
 Jeans, burgers, hip hop – America is everywhere.
-Conservative forecasters estimate that the Chinese economy will surpass that of the US by 1930 .
-Could this result in a proliferation of Chinese cultural influence around the world?
-Contrary to the historical isolationism prevalent in Chinese culture, evidence of such an emergence is already apparent.
+Conservative forecasters estimate that the Chinese Economy will pass that of the US by 1930 – suggesting that the coming decades could see a penetration of Chinese influence around the world, akin to that enjoyed by the States in the years subsequent to the Second World War.
+Despite the historical isolationism prevalent in Chinese culture, evidence of such an emergence is already apparent.
 Originally manifest in Han encroachment into traditional Tibetan, Uyghur and Mongol lands within the boundary of what we would now define as China, Beijing’s reach is now going global.

 One area in which Chinese influence is flexing is in the vast and sparsely populated lands which lay to the north in Siberia.
-The Asian part of Russia accounts for three quarters of the country’s land mass, yet is home to just forty million people.
-The Chinese, who number some 90 million in the borderlands, have a long association with the area, which the Russians captured from them in 1860 during their so-called ‘century of humiliation’.
-Importation of raw materials from Siberia-based Russian companies has been significant for the Chinese manufacturing sector in recent decades.
+The Asian part of Russia accounts for three quarters of the country’s land mass, yet is home to just 40 million people.
+The Chinese, who number some 90 million in the borderlands, have a long association with the area, which the Russians captured from them in 1860 during their ‘century of humiliation’.
+Importation of raw materials from Siberia-based Russian companies has formed a significant portion of Chinese manufacturing sector in recent decades.
 More recently however these have been supplanted by Siberia-based Chinese companies, harnessing these materials from their source and churning out finished products within Russian territory.
-With this has come a steady in-flow of ethnic Han workers, and with them Chinese oriented facilities.
+With this has come a steady flow of ethnic Han workers, and with them Chinese-oriented facilities.

-While the traditionally Russian ethnic groups of Siberia are declining in size, the Chinese are steadily increasing their presence.
+While the traditionally Russian ethnic groups of Siberia are declining in population size, the Chinese are steadily increasing their presence.
 Aside from the stronghold in Vladivostok, Moscow’s influence east of the Urals is waning, something which some might expect would endear a response from the usually hard-line Vladimir Putin.
 Such a response has however not been made by the Kremlin, and instead efforts have been made to facilitate the Chinese population.
 The most striking testament to this is the development of multiple casinos in the area, all heavily targeted at Chinese clientele.
-Moscow appears willing to accommodate the slowly increasing Chinese foothold in Siberia, possibly in order to coerce the soon-to-be economically dominant Beijing into a closer trading partnership.
-It may also be the case that the Chinese reclamation of Siberia is considered an inevitability, and Moscow considers it best to have a friendly Beijing to its east while focusing on the steadily increasing NATO presence to its west.
+Such a facilitation suggests that Moscow is willing to accommodate the slowly increasing Chinese foothold in Siberia, possibly in order to coerce the soon-to-be economically dominant Beijing into a closer trading partnership.
+It may also be the case that the Chinese reclamation of Siberia is considered an inevitability, and Moscow considers it best to accommodate a friendly Beijing to its east while focusing on the steadily increasing NATO presence to its west.

-As Beijing’s influence is spreading to the north, it is also branching similarly to the south.
+As Beijing’s influence is spreading to the north, a similar affect is occurring to the south.
 Across the all but subdued Tibetan Plateau – remember those guys? – China is heavily investing in Pakistan.
 Known as the China-Pakistan Economic Corridor or CPEC, the project focuses heavily on the modernisation of Pakistani transport links in a deal valued at 62 billion dollars.
-While revolutionising the Pakistani economy, the deal also facilitates Chinese trade by shortening cargo ship routes in and out of Europe and Africa substantially.
+While revolutionising the Pakistani economy, the deal also facilitates Chinese trade by substantially shortening cargo ship routes in and out of Europe and Africa.
 To this end, plans for a Chinese naval base in the Pakistani port of Balochistan have been announced.
 The announcement of such a deal demonstrates Beijing’s independence in international and military affairs, particularly when given the recent anti-Pakistan stance employed by Donald Trump’s US administration.
 The strengthening ties between China and Pakistan will also serve to frustrate Pakistan’s eternal enemy, India.
-Beijing’s presence in Lahore is sure to get alarm bells ringing in Delhi, who have perpetually warred with their northwestern neighbours since Partition in 1947.
+While any strengthening of its north-western neighbour, with whom they have been in repeated conflict with since British partition in 1947, Beijing’s presence in Lahore will get alarm bells ringing in Delhi.
 Territorial disputes in Askai Chin and Doklam have left Sino-Indian relations frosty.
 Moreover, the growing Chinese presence in Myanmar and Bangladesh also leaves India at risk of being isolated within its own backyard.
 It remains to be seen whether these two ever-expanding economic powerhouses can facilitate each other in the same neighbourhood.
 The ancient division provided by the mighty Himalayan mountains grows smaller every day.